From Medan airport (Kuala Namu)

 The new international airport for Medan, Kuala Namu, was opened on July 24 2013.
 Unlike the now closed Polonia airport, which was in central Medan, the new airport is located around 30km beyond Medan (so further from Bukit Lawang).

 The simplest public transport transportation is to take the bus from the airport to Binjai, a city sited between Medan and Bukit Lawang.
 The fare from the airport to Binjai is 30,000rp by ALS (Antar Lintas Sumatera) bus.
-From Binjai take a second minibus to Bukit Lawang, approximately 15,000rp more.
+From Binjai take a second minibus to Bukit Lawang, for 18,000rp more.

 If you wish to first travel to Medan, DAMRI buses run about every fifteen minutes.
 These run to Medan Fair Mall on Jalan Gatot Subroto, about 6km short of the bus station for Bukit Lawang, and also to Amplas bus station (for Lake Toba).
 Fares are 15,000rp to Medan Fair Mall, and 10,000rp to Amplas.